ripple/opensource.ripple.com/docs/xls-80d-permissioned-domains/permissioneddomain.md

 ## {% $frontmatter.seo.title %} Reserve

 Each {% code-page-name /%} entry counts as 1 item toward its owner's reserve requirement.

+A {% code-page-name /%} entry is a deletion blocker, meaning an account cannot be deleted if it owns any {% code-page-name /%} entries.

 ## {% $frontmatter.seo.title %} ID Format